On this page: A valuable resource; Threats to geothermal resources; Using the resource; Protecting the resource.

 Geothermal surface features are under threat in the Waikato.
 The most obvious indicator of the ill health of our natural geothermal features is the loss of rare features such as geysers, flowing springs and threatened plants.

 Since the 1950s three quarters of New Zealand’s geysers have been lost, including features at Wairakei (through extraction of geothermal water) and Orakeikorako (drowned when the Ohakuri hydrodam was built).
-Find out more about Waikato Regional Council's monitoring of geysers and sinter springs at selected sites in the Waikato region.

 Other damage to sensitive surface features and ecosystems has occurred, for example from: